 A standout student-athlete at Indiana, Sparks competed in cross country and ran the 3,000m, 5,000m and 10,000m events as well as the marathon.
 He served as the Hoosier team captain in cross country as both a junior and senior in 1995 and 1996, as well as in track and field as a senior in 1997.
 Indiana selected him as its 1996 cross country MVP, and he helped the Hoosier distance-medley relay squad finish as the 1994 Big Ten Conference runner-up.
 At the high school level, Sparks six times won all-state recognition in cross country and track and field at Noblesville (Ind.)
 High School.
 Three times he claimed top-five finishes in the Indiana state high school cross country meet.

-Originally from Noblesville, Sparks is a 1997 Indiana graduate with a degree in science education.
+Originally from Noblesville, Sparks is a 1997 graduate of Indiana University with a degree in science education.
 He also earned a master's degree from Indiana in 1999 in applied sports sciences.

-Sparks and his wife Emily are parents of a son, Samuel, and a daughter, Eliza.
+Sparks and his wife Emily are parents of a son, Samuel, and two daughters, Eliza and Zoe.